 Another issue the city has been trying to address is overcrowding.
 Alexander referenced a specific property owner who has been served two nuisance complaints.
 “In this case the overcrowding was egregious,” Alexander said.
 “It was over the top and unacceptable and not safe for both the tenants of the building and our emergency service personnel who responded.”

-Mayor Vivan McKenzie asked if it would be possible to have the city’s Code Enforcement and Building Department work with Dinora Pacheo, co-founder of the Peekskill Hispanic Community Corporation, to educate the people living in their apartments that there are better housing opportunities.
+Mayor Vivan McKenzie asked if it would be possible to have the city’s Code Enforcement and Building Department work with Dora Ochoa, a Peekskill resident and director of the Hanami Foundation in Ossining. to educate the people living in their apartments that there are better housing opportunities.

 “A person spending $1,000 a month for a mattress in the room with a pot to go to the bathroom in and no cooking facilities is disgusting,” she said.
 “And no one should have to live like that.
 And so while we can fine the landlords, we need to find ways that people can trust, that they can tell us when there’s a situation like this, and that they know there’s some place else, or some way to find other housing.”